Somaliland is a unique, strange and intriguing place that is seemingly worlds away from its Somali neighbours.Read more...

 This is a very pragmatic, take-me-as-I-am kind of city.

-The most common meat in Somaliland is camel © Ariadne Van Zandbergen, Africa Image Library
+Hargeisa is known for its lively camel market © Ariadne Van Zandbergen, Africa Image Library

 Somaliland’s largest town has a dusty low-rise feel more in line with a provincial administrative centre than a national capital.
 There’s just one embassy in Hargeisa, few familiar airlines are represented, and other well-known international brands – be it McDonald’s, Barclays or Hilton – are conspicuous by their collective absence.
 There are no trendy nightspots or sushi bars in Somaliland’s capital, no neon lights or overhead passes, no five-star hotels or flash tour operators, nor any cinemas or theatres.
 Suffice to say that if cosmopolitan airs and transatlantic comforts feature highly on your list of travel priorities, humble little Hargeisa is bound to disappoint.

 Therein lies much of Hargeisa’s low-key charm.
 Rebuilt and resurrected from the ashes of recent war, Hargeisa is a city whose down-to-earth character and lack of architectural pomposity is epitomised by the use of a crashed MiG fighter jet as the centrepiece of its most important Civil War Memorial.
 Similarly, government offices in Hargeisa tend to be plainly decorated and informally signposted, and in most cases they effectively close shop at noon, after which the obligatory midday siesta morphs into an afternoon khat-chewing session.
 Indeed, the ubiquitous obsession with chewing this mildly narcotic leaf – every street corner seemingly has its own khat stall – gives Hargeisa a mild and rather likeable aura of decadence, one at odds with the stuffy images that many outsiders associate with Islamic Africa.